giacomogiudice/concepts/README.md

 by Giacomo Giudice

 ## Introduction
+This is a __C++__ implementation of an automated ontology learning tool to extract the relationship between concepts in scientific literature.
+For more information about the methodology see the [report](../tex/Concepts.pdf).

 This code was developed as the numerical support for the project _Interaction Between Concepts: A Pseudolikelihood Approach_ for the course _Computer Simulations of Physical Systems_ by Prof. Pasquarello.

 ## Compilation